 You Can Also Meal Prep

 You wouldn’t believe, but you can actually double this recipe and have it for the week ahead.
 Put the crumble in one jar, the peaches in another, keep the peaches in the fridge.
 Then assemble when it’s time to eat.
-Or use meal prep containers like these – they have compartments and will prevent the crumble from getting soggy.

 - 2 peaches, chopped